Delta Dental Plans for Seniors

 Highlights of the Delta Dental Choice PPO 2000 Plan:

-• Coverage of crowns, fillings, periodontal scaling and root planing, root canals, and oral surgery at 100 percent
+- Coverage of fillings, periodontal scaling, and root planing at 100 percent

 Delta Dental Individual and Family DeltaCare (HMO)

-With monthly premiums under $30 per month, this plan is an affordable option that provides no-cost preventive dental care, such as X-rays and cleanings.
+With monthly premiums of less than $9 per month in some locations, this plan is an affordable option that provides no-cost preventive dental care, such as X-rays and cleanings.
 It also offers low co-pays for services such as fillings and periodontal scaling and root planing.
 Because it’s an HMO, you must choose a primary care dentist in Delta’s network.
 Whether DeltaCare is right for you depends a lot on the provider network in your area.
 The DeltaCare plan won’t cover out-of-network specialists except in certain emergency situations.

-DeltaCare has an annual benefits cap of $1,000, which is fairly low if you need major dental work in the next year.
-(Similarly, UnitedHealthcare’s DentalWise Basic and DentalWise Max 1000 cap annual benefits at $1,000.)
+DeltaCare has no annual benefits cap, unlike many dental plans that pay out a maximum or $1,000 to $2,000 per year.
+(For two examples, UnitedHealthcare’s DentalWise Basic and DentalWise Max 1000 cap annual benefits at $1,000.)
 With this plan, your co-payments are paid directly to your dentist so there’s no reimbursement paperwork to fill out.
 Because you pay these co-payments for most services, there’s no deductible that needs to be paid before coverage begins.

 Here are a few examples of what some services might cost with this plan:

-• Periodontal scaling and root planing, four or more teeth, per quadrant: $69
+- Periodontal scaling and root planing, four or more teeth, per quadrant: $45 to $80

 Be aware that with this plan, there is no coverage for lost or stolen crowns, bridges, or full or partial dentures.
 There is some coverage for dentures and partials, up to one set per arch once every five years provided the existing set is no longer serviceable.